opendocsg/slw-judgments-backfill/2017_SGHCR_20/report.md

  (a) First, it was not a “plain and obvious” case that the Agreement was tainted with illegality.
 Although the Court of Three Judges had made certain findings in this regard, the issues before the Court of Three Judges centred on Ms Leong’s misconduct as a solicitor.
 The issue of whether the Agreement was tainted with illegality could not have been properly ventilated.
 Instead, a full trial is needed to determine the issues raised in the Statement of Claim.

  (b) Second, while the High Court can take cognisance of the findings of the Court of Three Judges, these findings do not bind the High Court and can be departed from.
-This is because the Court of Three Judges is a specially constituted court to oversee disciplinary proceedings, and is not the High Court (citing Re Nalpon Zero Geraldo Mario [2013] 3 SLR 258 (“ Nalpon Zero ”) at [50]).
+This is because the Court of Three Judges is a specially constituted court to oversee disciplinary proceedings, and is not the High Court (citing Re Nalpon Zero Geraldo Mario <span class="citation">[2013] 3 SLR 258</span> (“ Nalpon Zero ”) at [50]).

  (c) Third, and related to both points above, it cannot be said that the issues in the Statement of Claim are res judicata on the basis of issue estoppel, because: